GulshanYadav9684/EmployeeManagementSystem-GUI/README.md

 This project demonstrates core Java concepts like event-driven programming, file I/O operations, and object-oriented principles in a real-world application.
 It is a simple yet functional Employee Management System suitable for small-scale management tasks or educational purposes.

+How To Run The Project :
+1. Compile the Code
+  ->javac EmployeeManagementSystemGUI.java
+2.Run the code
+  -> java EmployeeManagementSystemGUI
+3. GUI Interface will open